gorkemmulayim/Not2Do/README.md

 # Not2Do
-An application that allows users to make and share 'not to do lists'.
+An application that allows users to make and share "not to do's".